waiteb3/scribe/README.md

 ## Scribe

-`scribe` is a tool that securely records you shell history and syncs it across multiple machines.
+`scribe` is a tool that securely records your shell history and syncs it across multiple machines.

 Acquiring a license: Currently granted on request